-Because the servletRequest is available to dynamic expressions, you can access attributes stored on the servlet request with \$servletRequest.getAttribute("attrName") (a shortcut of requestAttributes.attrName also works).
-You can alternatively add your own objects to the Velocity template context via dsRequest.addToTemplateContext().
+If you have additional data or methods you want to make available for Velocity Expressions, you can add objects as attributes to the servletRequest - these are accessible via \$servletRequest.getAttribute("attrName") (a shortcut of requestAttributes.attrName also works).
+You can alternatively add your own objects directly to the Velocity template context via dsRequest.addToTemplateContext().